 Before you start, this is your official warning that cleaning your chain is a dirty job.
-So take off your smart gear, pull on some gloves and let’s get started!
+So take off that tux, pull on some gloves, and let’s get started!

-1. Determine what your tyre pressure should be.
-Every Bontrager tyre has a recommended pressure range right on the side wall of the tyre.
+1. Determine what your tire pressure should be.
+Every Bontrager tire has a recommended pressure range right on the sidewall of the tire.

-2. Check to see if your pump is compatible with the type of valve on your tyres.
-All tyres have either Schrader or Presta valves, and most Bontrager pumps are compatible with both!
+2. Check to see if your pump is compatible with the type of valve on your tires.
+All tires have either Schrader or Presta valves, and most Bontrager pumps are compatible with both!
 If your pump isn’t, you can purchase an adapter at your local bike shop.

 3. If your valves have dust caps, remove them.

 4. If you’re using a Schrader valve, you’re ready to get pumping!